 - It’s also important to know how much money you can spend on marketing and how to evaluate book marketing services.

-Begin to list out what tools you will need to market and promote your book?
+Begin to list out what tools you will need to market, promote and distribute your book.
 This article will list most of them, but feel free to do additional research.
 Then create your timeline based on the one below.
-Start with the date your book will be released and work backward.
+Start with choosing the date your book will be released and work backward.
 Feel free to enhance this timeline for your needs and most importantly, enjoy the ride.

 Use your judgment during this time to make sure you are focusing on your writing.
 You can perform any of the below tasks before you start writing or when you need a mental break.